clj-grenada/lib-grenada/doc/tutorial.md

 merging two Things with the same coordinates together, automatically combining their Bars.

-Let's see if our new docs were attached:
+Let's see if our new docs have been attached:

 ```clojure
 (e/pprint (get things-with-docs-map ["org.clojure" "clojure" "1.7.0" "clj"]))